Rare Rhesus Phenotypes and Their Significance

 Case 2: D-- Mother with Anti-Rh17

-Situation: Second pregnancy, high-titer anti-Rh17
+Situation: Second pregnancy, high-titre anti-Rh17

 Management: